acecconi65/AI-REDGIO5.0-E2C-OS-Smart-Data-Enabler/uc4-robotic_arm_telemetry-large_data/README.md

 |> aggregateWindow(every: v.windowPeriod, fn: mean, createEmpty: false)
 |> yield(name: "thermal_load")
 ```
-**4. Axis Position "Trailing" (Scatter Plot or XY Chart):** This visualization helps understand the "duty cycle" or the physical path the robot is taking.
+**4. Axis Position "Trailing" (Scatter Plot or XY Chart):** This visualization helps understand the "duty cycle" or the physical path the robot is taking.<br>
 Looking at data, x-axis is rotating steadily (from 45 to 57 degrees), while y-axis is slightly dipping (from 10.0 to 8.6 degrees).
 Plotting these allows you to visualize the "envelope" of the movement.
 If the lines become jagged, the robot is losing precision.<br>
 <img width="1376" height="737" alt="Grafana-UC4-4" src="https://github.com/user-attachments/assets/4f33a002-e2ae-4fd2-acf6-29aa1237cd2c" />